veetil/claude-agent-system/implement_2/ADVANCED_RUNNER_README.md

 - Any error messages or warnings from the CLI

 When real-time debug is enabled, you'll see:
-- Live streaming of [DEBUG] messages as they occur
+- Live streaming of [DEBUG] status messages as they occur
-- Timestamped output lines
+- Timestamped debug status updates (e.g., "Stream started - received first chunk")
-- Real-time progress updates
+- Immediate feedback when Claude starts processing
-- Immediate feedback on what Claude is doing
+- Note: Claude CLI processes internally and returns results all at once, so actual content is not streamed

 ### Batch Processing
 Create multiple task JSON files and process them: